There’s something you should know about me. I love a lot of things in life, but two that I talk about most often are:

 Really, if we didn’t live in diet culture, intuitive eating would just be called eating.
 Simple as that.
 It’s a non-numbers, weight-neutral approach to health that will allow you to heal the negative physical, mental and emotional effects of chronic dieting and food restriction.
 It will help you regain confidence in the ability to acknowledge, listen to, and trust your body’s cues around hunger, fullness, satiety, cravings, and so much more.
 It will help you understand that food is fuel for the physical body, but it’s also so much more than that.

 A bit more technically speaking, Intuitive Eating is a framework of ten research-informed, Health At Every Size® aligned principles outlined by Evelyn Tribole, MS, RD, and Elyse Resch, MS, RD, FADA, CEDRD in their book, Intuitive Eating: A Revolutionary Program That Works.

 But here’s one of the most exciting things about Intuitive Eating: you were born an intuitive eater.
 We all were!
 As a baby, you knew how, when, and how much to eat and didn’t need to think twice about it.
 It’s okay if you feel like you’ve lost touch with these innate abilities, though.
 After all, years of being exposed to diet culture messages that say “eat this, not that” or “you have to track calories and points to be healthy” can really serve to erode your sense of self-trust around food.
-But just because you’ve lost tough with these abilities doesn’t mean you’ve lost them altogether.
+But just because you’ve lost touch with these abilities doesn’t mean you’ve lost them altogether.
 You can rediscover them to heal from years of dieting and disordered eating!

 So that’s what I’m here to help you do–to unlearn all of the negativity, restriction, and rules around food so that you can relearn how to find peace, satisfaction, and enjoyment with food.
 Because really, you were meant to do way more with your one precious life than report to wake up every day, report to the scale, track your calories, and stress out over food.

 Want to learn more about how I work with individuals 1:1?
 Click here!

 Becoming Yours Chewly